beitz/bitburner/README.md

 - all tables are saved as 2d arrays as files somewhere as `*.txt` files, because Bitburner only allows us to work with txt and js files.
 - all tables have `|` as their delimiter and start new lines with `\n`.
 - all tables have a header row, so we usually start indexing at 1 instead of 0.
 This way we can simply find the index of the header instead of working with a column number.
+- all functions can be called with no arguments, which should display help to the terminal

+### workflow
+until I rewrite all of this, here is the general workflow

+1. Start `manager.js u:5` or so to execute all kinds of functions every 5 minutes in this case.
+This includes hacking of servers, either from home or on the target server itsels, nuking of servers, purchasing servers, solving contracts (wip), scanning the network to update server data, etc.
+1. Installing of backdoors is still manual
+1. Join factions, farm their reputation, install augmentations

+### file structure

+1. `manager.js` runs in the background executing all other scripts:
+    1. `periodic_scan.js` is run at the beginning with an interval of 1 minute, if it isn't running already
+        1. This will scan the network and overwrite the data to `data/servers_current.txt`.
+This is the file that other scripts will read to get the current server info.
+        1. This will also append to `data/servers.txt`.
+This is the log file that we can use for plotting.
+    1. `scan.js` is used to update the `data/servers_current.txt` file with new data.
+Useful after we have done something to the servers, e.g. started hacking on them, to get updated information on the servers.